mantidproject/mantid/docs/source/algorithms/IndirectILLReduction-v1.rst

 **IN16B** can record data with mirror sense, where the spectra for the acceleration and deceleration phase of the Doppler drive are recorded separately, or without.
 Technically this is defined in the `Doppler.mirror_sense` entry in the sample logs.
-For the data without mirror sense (technically, mirror_sense == 16) only three unmirror options are valid:
+For the data without mirror sense (i.e. mirror_sense = 16) only three unmirror options are valid:

 0: No x-axis shift.